ProjectDomination/RejectedDomination/README.md

 2. Make sure that it fits the concept of the project.

-3. Do not make it incredibly absurd, or totally unrealistic.
+3. Do not use the name "John Cabangcala" anywhere for your character.

 4. Come up with the character's story. *This is optional.*